Alesha Dixon: 2014–present: Do It for Love and Mis-Teeq reunion

 It was announced that Dixon was expecting her second child with her husband during the first live semi-final of Britain's Got Talent in May 2019.
 On 26 September 2019, it was announced that Dixon would be joining the judging panel for season two of America's Got Talent: The Champions.
 On 13 June 2021, it was announced that Dixon would be a judge on the tenth season of Australia's Got Talent to replace Lucy Durack.

 On 4 November 2021, Dixon appeared as a guest judge on the third series of the BBC drag competition series, RuPaul's Drag Race UK.
 Dixon’s appearance was met with widespread acclaim.
 Dixon co-hosted the Eurovision Song Contest 2023 in Liverpool alongside Julia Sanina and Hannah Waddingham with Graham Norton joining them for the final.

+On 22 May 2026, Dixon, Washington and Nash announced that they would be reforming as Mis-Teeq for a comeback performance at Wembley Arena in London on 12 September 2026 to celebrate the 25th anniversary of Lickin' on Both Sides.